 One of the many challenges when writing a professional resume is ensuring you include all the necessary information in a clear and concise manner.
 You need to choose a resume layout that best highlights your strengths as a candidate.
 As you gain more skills, work experience and certifications, it becomes even more difficult to fit everything in.
 That's where a two-column resume comes in.

 A two-column resume utilizes a two-column layout to fit all your sections onto a single page for a succinct summary for recruiters and hiring managers.
 This resume design is perfect for job seekers who have a lot of resume content to include.
-You can use our two-column resume templates to help with your job search, especially for those higher-level managerial roles that often require more experience and skills.
+You can use our two-columns resume templates to help with your job search, especially for those higher-level managerial roles that often require more experience and skills.
 Here's an example below:

 Here are some benefits and drawbacks to the two-column resume format that you should consider when creating a resume.